icorani/SimpleModbusTCP_client-server/README.md

-Simple testing client and server ModbusTCP
+#Simple testing client and server ModbusTCP

+Really need to know about adrressing in simulator config